jbush001/jbush001.github.io/_posts/2013-12-01-evaluating-instruction-set-tradeoffs.markdown

 *(Lower is better)*

-Register transfer instructions are relative cheap (compared to memory operations, for example), so I would expect the impact in a real system to be even smaller.
+Register transfer instructions are relatively cheap (compared to memory operations, for example), so I would expect the impact in a real system to be even smaller.